onpointtech/agency-portal-v2/README.md

 `npm install`

-## How to develop the agency portal
+## How to add to the agency portal angular app

 ### Component generation